 Garry Tonon is known worldwide as a lightweight (-77 kg) competitor in BJJ.
 Yet, for his MMA bouts, Tonon started at 170 lbs (77 kilos) due to ONE FC’s different ruleset (hydration tests are mandatory in fight week, and sauna and extreme weight cuts are not allowed).

-After his second victory, Tonon decided to spend some money on nutritionists before his fights, and now he competes at ONE FC Featherweight (155 pounds).
+After his second victory, Tonon spent money on nutritionists before his fights, and now he competes at ONE FC Featherweight (155 pounds).
 He looks jacked ahead of every battle, one can learn anatomy by looking at his body!

 Garry Tonon Effective Grappling Techniques